-Liq’wala is a Northern Wakashan language spoken along the Campbell River (Amm̓ataxʷ–Am̓atex̌ʷ) and on Quadra Island in Vancouver Island, British Columbia in Canada.
-In 2017 there were just 12 native speakers of Liq’wala, all of whom were over 70 years old.
+Liq’wala is a Northern Wakashan language spoken by the Laich-kwil-tach (Ligwilda'xw) people in British Columbia in Canada, in particular in Campbell River, a city of the east coast of Vancouver Island, and on the nearby Quadra Island.
+In 2017 there were 12 native speakers of Liq’wala, all of whom were over 70 years old.

 Efforts are being made to revitalize the language through a mentor-apprentice program and an immersion program.
 The mentor-apprentice program involves fluent speakers and learners spending 10 hours per week together over three years speaking the language.
 The learners' progress is regularly monitored and support is provided.
 After completing the program, the learners are fluent in the language and start teaching it to others.

-Information about the Kunjen alphabet compiled by Wolfram Siegel
+Information about the Liq’wala alphabet compiled by Wolfram Siegel

 Information about the Liq’wala Language